 Unfamiliar with Unclaimed Property?
 Reporting Overview

 For most types of property (including those for which no time frame is specified in Alaska statue), the time frame is 3 years using an "as of" date of June 30 of the current year.
-A complete listing of property types and dormancy periods can be found in the AK Reporting Workbook (Excel)
+A complete listing of property types and dormancy periods can be found under Reporting Forms or via AK Reporting Workbook (Excel)

 Alaska does not require negative or zero reports to be filed if a business or governmental agency has no unclaimed property.